Austin Spitler

-Austin Spitler (born October 26, 1986) is a former American football linebacker.
-He was drafted by the Miami Dolphins in the seventh round of the 2010 NFL Draft.
+Austin Spitler (born October 26, 1986) is an American former professional football linebacker.
+He was selected by the Miami Dolphins in the seventh round of the 2010 NFL draft.
 He played college football at Ohio State where he was a starter and captain.
-He has since retired.

 Professional career

 Miami Dolphins

-Spitler was drafted by the Miami Dolphins with the 252nd overall pick of the 2010 NFL Draft.
+Spitler was selected by the Miami Dolphins in the seventh round with the 252nd overall pick of the 2010 NFL draft.

 Baltimore Ravens

 Spitler signed with the Baltimore Ravens on June 19, 2014.
 The Ravens released Spitler on August 25, 2014.

 Washington Redskins

-Spitler signed a futures contract with the Washington Redskins on January 8, 2015.
+Spitler signed a future deal with the Washington Redskins on January 8, 2015.
 He was waived by the Redskins on May 4.